How to buy the best dash cam

 Cons: May miss events on either side or behind the car.

-A multiple lens dash cam can record from more than one camera at the same time.
+A these dash cam can record from more than one camera at the same time.
 This is typically done by using a forward-facing lens mounted to the windscreen, and a secondary lens mounted to the rear windscreen, to record the road behind.

 Pros: Will provide footage if someone hits you from behind.

 Cons: More fiddly to set up – you may need to hardwire the devices in, which could require professional installation.
-Likely to be more expensive than a single lens dash cam.
+Likely to be more expensive than a single-lens dash cam.

 Questions about how you fit a dash cam?
 Take a look at our how-to guide to installing a dash cam.